The Bluff View Guide to Climbing on Cayman Brac

 Approach the next climb by staying on the trail and walking past the first cairn about 20m to a second cairn; or about 120m from the car park.
 Now head towards the edge and slightly right to a palm that’s on the edge of the bluff.
 This avoids scary bushwhacking on the cliff edge.

 ***Shiver Me Timbers Ti, 10b 2/13/2 Located in the first big dihedral with a convenient palm tree anchor.
-One of the best “tens” on the island and a good choice for your first Point route.
-Belay ledge high off the water.
+An easy rappel set-up, short crux and a belay ledge high off the water makes this a good choice for your first Point route.
 SH

 ***Walking the Plank Ti, 10c.
 2/12/2 Top anchor is 8’ left of Blackbeard’s.
 Bottom belay is to the left when rappelling.
-Find the hidden pocket and pull over the first bulge; now grab the handle!
+Find the hidden pocket, pull over the first bulge and grab the handle!
 More amazing holds in the black & orange dihedral lead to the blind crux.
 SH

 **No Problem, Mon Ti, C, 10a.
 2/9/2 Top anchors in a big white dihedral about 20′ left of Plank.
 Perfect belay ledge is to your left on rappel.
 Go right and up an arete/bulge to photogenic moves on the white arete.
 Make a pretty step-across to the belay.
 SH

 ***Hot Tuna Ti, 12a 2/8/2 Top anchors easily seen 6 feet left from Chicken anchors.
 Bottom anchors in a cave.
 Follow smooth, steep, white rock.
-LG
+JE & LG

 *Beach Fire Ti, C, 10c 0/7/2/6/2 (2 pitches) 165’ past Tuna, rap a chimney system past a nasty ledge to a unique and very isolated rock “beach” (great position, calm seas only!).
 Climb back out in two pitches, starting with a left arching crack-like system.
 The first pitch (crux) is excellent; unfortunately the second is mostly just pointy.
 EH, SRB